swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/using-environment-variables-in-swift/using-environment-variables-in-swift.md

 ### Setting env vars using Visual Studio Code

-It is possible to [develop Swift projects with VSCode](https://swiftonserver.com/developing-with-swift-in-visual-studio-code/) using the [official Swift extension](https://www.swift.org/blog/vscode-extension/).
+It is possible to develop Swift projects with VSCode (see <doc:developing-with-swift-in-visual-studio-code>) using the [official Swift extension](https://www.swift.org/blog/vscode-extension/).

 In order to set environment variables in the editor, open the `.vscode/launch.json` file in your workspace or select the "Debug" > "Open Configurations" menu item.